-- Application Development (smart technology for food waste inventory, tracking, and monitoring)
+- App Development (Web-based smart technology for food resource inventory, tracking, monitoring and reporting)

-- Food Waste Policy and Politics (policy analysis, social commentary, recommendations)
+- Food Policy and Politics (policy analysis, social commentary, recommendations)

 - Food Waste Metrics (develop scales, indicators and measuring tools to create a “Sustainability Food Print” metric system)

-- As an academic institution, our goal is to become the premier Food Waste Reduction Program in the nation within the next five years
+- As an academic institution, our goal is to become the premier Food Resource Research and Development Program in the nation within the next five years.

-- To achieve this goal, PCGS plans to conduct cutting edge, forward thinking food systems research, develop ground-breaking food waste reduction technologies, and foster and strengthen partnerships with businesses and non-profit organizations in the hunger reduction and food waste recovery network
+- To achieve this goal, PCGS plans to conduct cutting edge, forward thinking food systems research, develop ground-breaking food resource technologies, and foster and strengthen partnerships with corporations, businesses, academic institutions, and non-profit organizations in local, regional, national and global food systems networks.